apache/cordova-docs/www/docs/en/1.5.0/phonegap/storage/localstorage/localstorage.md

 Details
 -----------

-local<a href="../storage.html">Storage</a> provides an interface to a W3C <a href="../storage.html">Storage</a> interface.
+localStorage provides an interface to a W3C Storage interface.
 It allows one to save data as key-value pairs.

 Supported Platforms
 -------------------